zxc916684603/ecs/intl.en-US/API Reference/Images/ModifyImageSharePermission.md

 When you call this interface, consider the following:

--   You can only share your custom images to other Alibaba Cloud users.
+-   You can only share custom images to other Alibaba Cloud users.

 -   One image can be shared to a maximum of 10 Alibaba Cloud accounts at a time.
 Or up to 10 accounts to whom a custom image is shared can be removed at a time.
 If more than 10 account IDs are specified in the parameter `AddAccount.n` or `RemoveAccount.n`, the parameter takes no effect.